Israeli incursions in the West Bank during the Gaza war: 2025

 On 6 January, militants killed three Israelis near the Kedumim settlement.

-On 4 February, a Palestinian gunman attacked an Israeli checkpoint in the village of Tayasir, north of Tubas, killing two IDF soldiers and wounding another eight.
+On 4 February, a Palestinian gunman attacked an Israeli checkpoint in Tayasir, killing two IDF soldiers and wounding another eight.

 On 8 March, militants targeted an Israeli civilian vehicle traveling near Nabi Ilyas with Molotov cocktails.
 On 12 March, a militant shot and injured an Israeli near the Ariel settlement.
 On 21 March, near the Dolev settlement, a militant carried out a shooting attack targeting an Israeli bus and a Magen David Adom ambulance, after which he engaged in an hours-long exchange of fire with the IDF; eventually, he was killed with a helicopter strike.
 The attacks resulted in several casualties.

 On 20 April, a Palestinian gunman opened fire at Israeli soldiers outside the Homesh outpost and was killed by return fire.
 On 30 April, two IDF reservists were injured by a bomb attack near the town of Beita southeast of Nablus.

 On 7 May, a gunman opened fire on Israeli forces at the Reihan checkpoint, causing injuries.
 The same day, in Hebron, another militant attempted a car-ramming attack against IDF troops and then began stabbing soldiers.
 On 14 May, a gunman shot two Israelis near the Bruchin settlement, one of whom was a pregnant woman who later died from her injuries.

 On 12 June, a gunman was killed after firing at Israeli troops at a checkpoint near the Hermesh settlement.

 On 21 August, a gunman fired at Israeli settlers at the Malachei HaShalom outpost, wounding one, and fled to the nearby Palestinian village of Al-Mughayyir, Ramallah Governorate.
 The IDF then subsequently launched a raid on the village, capturing the attacker after two days.